unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 * You will need some network client utility such as `netcat`.
 * You will need the Lightweight TCP/IP stack library (lwip): https://github.com/unikraft/lib-lwip
 * You will have to update the build and support files in the `work/01-echo-back/` directory.
-* If you want to run the application without `kraft`, the KVM launch script and network setup is already included inside `work/01-echo-back/launch.sh`.
+* If you want to run the application without `kraft`, the KVM launch script and network setup are already included inside `work/01-echo-back/launch.sh`.

 To test if your application works you can try sending it messages like so:
 ```